Digital transformation is set to gain significant momentum worldwide in 2019.

-More organisations than ever are re-examining business outcomes, digital strategies and technology models thanks to continuous advancements in cloud computing, big data, Internet of Things (IoT), and information compliance.
+More global organisations than ever are re-examining business outcomes, digital strategies and technology models thanks to continuous advancements in cloud computing, big data, Internet of Things (IoT), and information compliance.

 With research heavyweights like Gartner weighing in on next year's big technology trends to watch, Xello's team of experienced consultants have picked are our own top 10 digital trends accelerating digital transformation in 2019 and beyond, and why you need to prepare for them as both a decision-maker and as an organisation.

 Businesses will be adopting the next generation IoT platforms

 Internet of Things (IoT) will evolve from industry buzzword to driving force for digital transformation in 2019, according to DXC Technology.

 The leading technology company predicts enterprises will begin implementing the next generation of IoT platforms with the rising number of smart “things” at the helm.

 Continuous advancements in IoT tech will allow businesses to analyse larger quantities of their industry-specific data coming from IoT sources in real-time, with more integration with previously non traditional data sources, enabling greater precision and new data correlations.